The geometry of the space-time and motion of the spinning bodies: 3-dimensional time

 Now let us consider the following mapping $F:O_+^{\uparrow}(1,3)\rightarrow SO(3,{\mathbb C})$ given by

-where $\cos A$ and $\sin A$ are given by (\ref{2.2}) and (\ref{2.1}).
-This is well defined because the decomposition of any matrix from $O_+^{\uparrow}(1,3)$ as product of a space rotation and a boost is unique.
-Moreover, it is an isomorphism between the two groups and the corresponding isomorphism between their Lie algebras is given by
+where $\cos A$ and $\sin A$ are given by (\ref{2.8}) and (\ref{2.7}).
+This is well defined because the decomposition of any matrix from $O_+^{\uparrow}(1,3)$ as product of a spatial rotation $M$ and a boost is unique.
+Moreover, (\ref{20.3}) is an isomorphism between the two groups and the corresponding isomorphism between their Lie algebras is given by

 The isomorphism between the groups $O_+^{\uparrow}(1,3)$ and $SO(3,{\mathbb C})$ is the main reason why we observe our space-time as 4-dimensional where the group $O_+^{\uparrow}(1,3)$ acts on it, instead of 3+3-dimensional space-time.